 Looking to move to Spain after Brexit?
 If you’re not already a resident of the country (and therefore eligible for the residency rules that applied before Brexit) then you’re probably already aware that obtaining Spanish residency is now much harder than it was three months ago.
 The good news, though, is that whilst things may be harder that doesn’t mean that they’re impossible!

 There are many different types of visa you can apply for, provided you meet the criteria.
 One of the most popular of these is the Golden Visa scheme: effectively this means that, as a non-European, you will be granted a residency permit to live in Spain, provided you make an investment of €500K in the country.
 Wondering if this could be the right path for you?
-Here’s everything you need to know:
+Here at Right Casa, we've noticed an uptick in people looking for properties on the Costa Del Sol to take advantage of the Golden Visa Scheme, so we've written a guide on everything you need to know:

 Understanding the Golden Visa Scheme

 The Golden Visa Scheme was introduced in September 2013, and fives foreigners who invest large sums in Spanish property, public debt and projects of general interest the right to reside in Spain.
 Most people applying for this visa type choose to invest in property.
 In this situation, the minimum investment before taxes and changes is €500,000 ($551,000) and the ‘real’ amount rises to around €600,000 once taxes and other extra costs are considered.